 Cost-Sharing Pension Plans.
 The net pension asset or liability is measured as the University's proportionate share of the collective total pension liability, less the fiduciary net position, of the cost-sharing pension plans in which the University participates.
 The total pension liability is determined by discounting projected benefit payments based on the benefit terms and legal agreements existing at the pension plan's fiscal year-end.
 Projected benefit payments are required to be discounted using a single rate that reflects the expected rate of return on investments, to the extent that plan assets are available to pay benefits.
 The University's proportionate share is determined based on the relationship of University contributions to total contributions to the plan by all participating employers.
 Pension expense is recognized for benefits earned during the period, interest on the unfunded liability and changes in benefit terms.
 Differences between expected and actual experience, and changes in assumptions about future economic or demographic factors, are reported as deferred inflows of resources or deferred outflows of resources, and are recognized over the average expected remaining service period for employees eligible for pension benefits.
-Differences between expected and actual investment returns are reported as deferred inflows of resources or deferred outflows of resources, and are recognized over the university's fiscal year-end are reported as a deferred outflow of resources, and recognized in the subsequent fiscal year.
+Differences between expected and actual investment returns are reported as deferred inflows of resources or deferred outflows of resources, and are recognized over five years.
+Contributions made to the plan subsequent to the measurement date and prior to the University's fiscal year-end are reported as a deferred outflow of resources, and recognized in the subsequent fiscal year.
 The measurement date for the net pension asset or liability is June 30 of the prior fiscal year.